 This blog highlights one of the ways in which Anchore plugin can be integrated in a Jenkins Pipeline.
 The example is based on a simple Node application in a Docker container.
 A Jenkinsfile defines the Pipeline project used for building the Docker image with the application and running tests (this can be the CI process that triggers off of commits to a code repository).
 This example introduces Anchore scanning as one of the stages in the Jenkinsfile.
 The Analyze stage uses the Anchore plugin to submit the Docker image to an Anchore Engine installation for analysis.
 The analysis and resulting policy evaluation determine the overall status of the Jenkins build which in turn may be helpful in the decision making process in subsequent steps (such as promote build for deployment if the build passes or fix the issues and retry if the build fails).
-All the code used for this example is in https://github.com/nightfurys/anchore-jenkins-example
+All the code used for this example can be found here on GitHub.

 Let’s get started

 Before going any further, make sure that you have access to an Anchore Engine installation.

 If you have a Jenkins instance with Blue Ocean, Pipeline, Docker and Anchore Container Image Scanner plugins installed skip to Setup Pipeline Project.
 Otherwise, continue reading